The Large Magellanic Cloud, our galactic neighbor

-The Large Magellanic Cloud (LMC), which is visible to the unaided human eye, is a familiar sight to observers in Earth’s Southern Hemisphere.
-Along with the Small Magellanic Cloud (SMC) not far from it on our sky’s dome, it looks like nothing so much as a small, faint bit of the Milky Way that has broken off.
-For observers South of about 20 degrees South Latitude, the LMC is circumpolar, meaning that it can be seen (at least in part) all night every night of the year, weather permitting.
-In the northern hemisphere, only observers south of about 20 degrees North latitude can ever see it at all.
-This excludes North America (except southern Mexico), Europe, northern Africa and northern Asia.
-The LMC is located about 22 degrees from the South Celestial Pole, approximately on the border between the constellations Dorado and Mensa in a region of faint stars.
-It covers an area of the sky about 9 by 11 degrees, and shines with a total integrated magnitude of approximately zero.
+The Large Magellanic Cloud is located about 22 degrees from the South Celestial Pole, approximately on the border between the constellations Dorado and Mensa in a region of faint stars.
+It covers an area of sky about 9 by 11 degrees, and shines with a total integrated magnitude of approximately zero.
 If all of its light were concentrated in a starlike pinpoint, it would be one of the brightest stars in the heavens.
 However, since the light is spread over nearly 100 square degrees, it appears only as a faint smudge.

-The European “discovery” of the LMC and SMC is attributed to explorer Ferdinand Magellan, although such obvious heavenly bodies certainly were seen before.
+The European “discovery” of the Large Magellanic Cloud and Small Magellanic Cloud is attributed to explorer Ferdinand Magellan, although such obvious heavenly bodies certainly were seen before.

 Science of the Large Magellanic Cloud.
 The Large Magellanic Cloud is the third closest galaxy to the Milky Way (after two smaller galaxies not visible to the human eye), and the Large Magellanic Cloud is thought by most astronomers to be orbiting the Milky Way.